reactjs/react.dev/content/tutorial/tutorial.md

 4. Since the Board passed `onClick={() => this.handleClick(i)}` to Square, the Square calls `this.handleClick(i)` when clicked.
 5. We have not defined the `handleClick()` method yet, so our code crashes.

+>Note
+>
-Note that DOM `<button>` element's `onClick` attribute has a special meaning to React.
-We could have named Square's `onClick` prop or Board's `handleClick` method differently.
+>The DOM `<button>` element's `onClick` attribute has a special meaning to React because it is a built-in component.
+For custom components like Square, the naming is up to you.
+We could name the Square's `onClick` prop or Board's `handleClick` method differently.
 In React, however, it is a convention to use `on[Event]` names for props which represent events and `handle[Event]` for the methods which handle the events.

 When we try to click a Square, we should get an error because we haven't defined `handleClick` yet.
 We'll now add `handleClick` to the Board class: